Jowell & Randy: 2015–present: Move to independent labels and fourth studio album

 Six out of the mixtape's ten tracks had a music video.
 "Guadalupe" premiered on April 1, 2016, was shot in Old San Juan, Puerto Rico and was directed by Fernando Lugo, parodying the 1973 horror film The Exorcist.
-"La Pista Revienta" was published on June 17, 2016, was filmed in the Principality of Monaco and was directed by Letour.
+"La Pista Revienta" was published on June 17, 2016, was filmed in Monaco and was directed by Letour.
 "Me Prefieren" (featuring Ñengo Flow) was released on August 31, 2016, and was directed by DiCheco.
-"Un Poquito Na' Más" (featuring Tego Calderón) premiered on October 14, 2016, was shot in San Juan, Puerto Rico and was directed by Carlos Martin.
+"Un Poquito Na' Más" (featuring Tego Calderón) premiered on October 14, 2016, was shot in San Juan and was directed by Carlos Martin.
 The last two music videos, "Guadalupe (Jamaican Remix)" (featuring Mr. Williamz) and "Posición 4" premiered on March 11 and March 30, 2017, respectively.

 Casa de Leones reunited during mid-2016 to record three tracks for J King & Maximan's upcoming studio album.
-"El Regreso" became the first song to be recorded by all members right from the start after six years.
-They had reunions on various occasions after their separation, including guest features on remix versions of "Iglesia del Perreo" by Juno and "En Serio" by Yomo in 2010 and 2012, respectively.
-In October 2012, Jowell & Randy and Guelo Star were featured on the remix version of "Que La Nota Le Suba" by J King & Maximan, in whose outro was mentioned an upcoming album by the group, scheduled to be released in 2014, but it never did so.
+"El Regreso" became the first song to be recorded by all of the members right from the start after six years.
+They had reunions on various occasions after their separation and were guest artists on remix versions of "Iglesia del Perreo" by Juno and "En Serio" by Yomo in 2010 and 2012, respectively.
+In October 2012, Jowell & Randy and Guelo Star were featured on the remix version of "Que La Nota Le Suba" by J King & Maximan, in whose outro an upcoming album by the group was mentioned.
+The album was scheduled to be released in 2014, but it never happened.
 In April 2017, J King & Maximan and Guelo Star were featured alongside Puerto Rican rapper Alexio on the second remix version of "Guadalupe" by Jowell & Randy.
 The quintet's first music video in nine years, "Regreso", was released on November 5, 2016, and was directed and produced by Alejandro Santiago Ciena.
 Casa de Leones announced a concert tour scheduled to begin during late 2017 at the José Miguel Agrelot Coliseum.

-Promotion for Viva La Musik was taken up again during mid-2017, when they released "Bonita" featuring Latin Grammy Award-winner J Balvin on June 2, 2017.
-The single marked Jowell & Randy's sixth Billboard Hot Latin Songs entry, and the first one in five years, by peaking at number 34 on July 8, 2017.
-Internationally, the song peaked at number 19 in the Mexican Streaming Songs chart on June 15, 2017 and at number 20 in Spain on June 22, 2017.
-In 2020, their fourth album was revealed to be Viva el Perreo, which is the duo's first album on Rimas Entertainment.
+Promotion for Viva La Musik was taken up again in 2017, when they released "Bonita" featuring J Balvin on June 2, 2017.
+The single marked Jowell & Randy's sixth Billboard Hot Latin Songs entry and the first one in five years.
+It went to No. 34 on July 8, 2017.
+Internationally, the song was No. 19 on the Mexican Streaming Songs chart on June 15, 2017 and No. 20 in Spain on June 22, 2017.
+In 2020, their fourth album Viva el Perreo was released, which was the duo's first album on Rimas Entertainment.